hrbrmstr/darksky/cran-comments.md

 Removed the dplyr dependency and made date parameters more flexible.
 Tests and examples do not run on CRAN because they require an API key.
-Tests run on Travis.
+Tests run on Travis and Appveyor.